karlarubio-data/sql-university-database-analysis/README.md

-# University Database Analysis
+# 🎓 University Database Analysis

-## Context
+## 📌 Context
-This project is based on a university database that includes students, courses, and academic records.
+This project is based on a university database that includes students, courses, and enrollments.

+I approached this dataset as if I were working as a data analyst supporting academic decision-making.

+---

 ## 🎯 Objective
-The goal is to analyze academic data to better understand student performance and course distribution.
+The goal is to analyze student performance, course demand, and enrollment patterns to identify useful insights.

+---

-## 📂 Database Structure
+## 📂 Database Overview
-The database includes tables such as:
+The database includes:
 - Students
 - Courses
 - Enrollments
+- Departments

+---

+## 🔍 Key Questions
+- Which courses have the highest and lowest average grades?
+- Which departments have the most students?
+- Are there patterns in student performance?

+---

-## 🔍 Analysis
+## 📊 Analysis
 Using SQL queries, I explored:

-- Student performance by course
+- Average grades per course
-- Average grades by department
+- Student distribution by department
-- Course enrollment patterns
+- Enrollment trends

+---

-## 📊 Key Insights
+## 💡 Insights
-- Some courses show consistently higher average grades
+- Some courses consistently show lower performance
-- Certain departments have higher student concentration
+- Certain departments concentrate most students
-- Enrollment patterns suggest differences in course demand
+- Enrollment patterns vary significantly across courses

+---

 ## 📈 Business Value
-This type of analysis can help universities:
+This type of analysis can help:
 - Improve academic planning
-- Identify student performance trends
+- Identify student performance issues
 - Optimize course offerings